 • A relevant MSc qualification would be desirable.

-• Relevant research experience (i.e. in primatology, developmental psychology, or experimental approaches to cultural evolution, as appropriate to the preferred topic) would be desirable.
+• Relevant research experience (i.e. in developmental psychology, or experimental approaches to cultural evolution, would be desirable.

-• Some experience of using participant testing software (e.g. PsychoPy), and/or a strong motivation to develop such expertise, would be desirable, as at least two of the studentship holders will be expected to be involved in programming experiments for the project (with full support available for relevant training).
+• Some experience of using participant testing software (e.g. PsychoPy), and/or a strong motivation to develop such expertise, would be desirable, as the methods we are using across the whole of the project involve custom-written code for data collection.
+Full support would be available for relevant training.

 To apply please include: